Every employee deserves to work in a secure environment, and should never have to worry about retaliation from their employer.

 We have helped clients recover the compensation they deserve after suffering these types of workplace retaliation:

 - Demotion without a valid reason

-- No pay increase for physical or manual demanding jobs
+- No pay raise for increasingly demanding work

 - Exclusion from internal and client meetings